Every savvy marketer knows the most important aspect of a contest is the prize.

 • Have a different database for each prize: You can see how many people entered for each prize.

-• Use ShortStack’s Voting Widget and Action Widget: Use the voting widget to allow people to vote on their favorite prize and then use the action widget to prompt an email entry field after they’ve voted.
+• Use ShortStack’s Entry Display Widget and Action Widget: Use the voting widget to allow people to vote on their favorite prize and then use the action widget to prompt an email entry field after they’ve voted.

-• Use ShortStack’s Links Widget: The links widget has actions built into it so when people click your button they are taken to a form to provide more in more information.
+• Use ShortStack’s Button Widget: The links widget has actions built into it so when people click your button they are taken to a form to provide more in more information.

 4. Constantly talk about your Campaign: This may sound like a “duh” tip but you’d be surprised how many campaigns only get mentioned one or two times.
 Tootsie Pops did a great job of informing people when their promotion was live, reminding people to enter through sponsored posts and continual updates and then even announcing when the contest had ended.
 Keeping your fans in the loop keeps your promotion top of mind for them.